 He was then invited to design and teach a course at Wheaton College based on his experiences working with young people.
 The course was given the name “Basic Youth Conflicts.”

 Those who learned and applied this training found lasting solutions, and soon this course developed into a 30-hour seminar.
 Over 2.5 million people have now attended the Basic Seminar.

 Bill received his B.A.
 (1957) and M.A.
 (1961) degrees from Wheaton College and, a Ph.D.
 (2004) degree from Louisiana Baptist University.

-In order to focus completely on the Lord and the life work God has given him, Bill has never married.
-Each day is an exciting race to see how much can be accomplished to advance God’s kingdom.
+In order to focus completely on the Lord and the life work God has given him, Bill never married.
+He views each day as an exciting race to see how much can be accomplished to advance God’s kingdom.

 On March 5, 2014, Bill resigned as President of IBLP.